 Tabitha was born on the 7th of August 2007.
 She has eight siblings and she herself is the sixth child.
 Her parents have low income because their jobs as casual workers are very uncertain.
 She used to live together with five siblings at home.
 Because they are such a big family and the parent’s financial situation was very unstable, the family is very poor.
 Their income was not enough to educate the children or provide for them on a consistent basis (for example, the children had no soap to wash themselves).

 JANET and CATHERINE

 The twin girls were born on the 18 of July 2008.
 The information about the biological father is unclear.
 Their mother is HIV positive and is currently on AVV drugs.
 The girls are not diseased and are HIV negative.
 Their mother works as a casual laborer, but because of the stigma associated with AIDS, people often refuse to give her work.
 She is a hard-working woman and sells pineapples on the highway.
 The girls did not attend school before joining us.

 CHRISTOPHER and CHRISTINE

 Leonard was born on the 7th of April, 2007.
 His uncle and aunt are Christopher and Christine.
-His mother abandoned him and left him with his grandmother (Mother of Christopher and Christine).
+His mother abandoned him and left him with his grandmother (mother of Christopher and Christine).
 There is no information’s about their father.
 The grandmother said she thinks his mother is in Nairobi but she doesn’t have any contact with her.
 Leonard never went to school because of the low income of his grandmother.
 He had no decent clothing.
 When the grandmother couldn’t get money from selling firewood he slept hungry.
-He used to sleep with Christopher and Christine on a tattered mattress and they used a bed sheet for warmth.
+He used to sleep with Christopher and Christine on a tattered mattress and they all used one bed sheet for warmth.

 DANIEL and THOMAS (MUNYAO)